All prerequisite course work must be completed or in progress with a C grade or higher by the application deadline.

 Students pursuing the bachelor's degree option should review the University of Minnesota Rochester admission requirements.
-Bachelor's degree students will be jointly admitted to UMR and MSHS.
+Bachelor's degree students are jointly admitted to UMR and Mayo School of Health Sciences.

-- Students pursuing the bachelor's degree option must complete all prerequisites listed under the Certificate Option as well as General Psychology, General Chemistry, Microbiology with a lab and Statistics.
-Please refer to the UMR website.
+Students pursuing the bachelor's degree option must complete all prerequisites listed under the certificate option as well as general psychology, general chemistry, microbiology with a lab and statistics.
+Refer to the UMR website for details.

 Students pursuing the certificate option should refer to the requirements below.

-- An Associates degree or higher must be completed before the program start date.
+An associate degree or higher must be completed before the program start date.